fhiso/tsc-governance/LexEG/directives.md

 given in section 5 of the O&PM, and with any style guides that in the future be approved by the TSC or by FHISO's Executive Committee.
-The TSC shall maintain as annex A.3 to these Directives a record of all deliverables produce by the LexEG.
+The TSC shall maintain as annex A.3 to these Directives a record of all deliverables produced by the LexEG.

-The LexEG Coordinator shall keep concise minutes of the decision made by the LexEG, and other events deemed worthy of record.
+The LexEG Coordinator shall keep concise minutes of the decisions made by the LexEG, and other events deemed worthy of record.
 The LexEG Coordinator should liaise with the TSC to ensure these are made public no more than a month after the events being minuted.
 This task may be